treyescan/dynamic-aoi-toolkit/README.md

 **_Usage:_**

-1. Run the command above, replacing `video.mp4` with the path to your video
+1. Run the command above, replacing `video.mp4` with the path to your video.
-1. A few questions are asked, such as label of the tracked object, category.
-These are easily customizable in the script
+1. A few questions are asked, such as label of the tracked object and category.
+These are easily customizable in the script.
-1. The video will open a preview screen
+1. The video will open a preview screen.
-1. If you want to select a AOI from the first frame
+1. If you want to select a AOI from the first frame.
-1. If not: hint `[enter]` to play the video, hit `[s]` when you want to select a AOI
+1. If not: hint `[enter]` to play the video, hit `[s]` when you want to select a AOI.
-1. The video starts playing **without** showing the AOI. when you want to select a new AOI, hit `[s]`
+1. The video starts playing **without** showing the AOI. when you want to select a new AOI, hit `[s]`.
-1. When you're done, stop the script by hitting `[q]`
+1. When you're done, stop the script by hitting `[q]`.
-1. The script will print the selected bounding boxes to the console and calculate the coordinates of the AOI in between
+1. The script will print the selected bounding boxes to the console and calculate the coordinates of the AOI in between.
 1. The script will show you the computed AOI's by showing the video again and save it to the output file.
 1. Every AOI is outputted in a csv file with x and y coordinates of the AOI box in every frame.
-Additional information is outputted alongside each AOI, such as the label
+Additional information is outputted alongside each AOI, such as label and category.

 #### Combining the AOI Selector output